Khizri: Geography

 Common crops here are Wheat, Rice, Mecca, Pulses, Sugarcane and Bajra.
 Plantation of Poplar and Safeda can also be found.

 Notable people

 The village is home to one of the biggest landlord family in Haryana.
 Chaudhary Abul Hasan (Zaildaar) was a renowned leader in northern Haryana.
 His son Chaudhary Abdul Rasheed was chairman of block for 25 years.
 His grandson Chaudhary Aslam Khan was a two time MLA (1987 & 1991).
 Chaudhary Akram Khan, son of Aslam Khan has been Minister of State for home and Deputy speaker of Haryana.
 The village sarpanch has been from their family forever until the seat got reserved for SC in 2015.
-The family still dominates the political lobby in Yamunanagar district and other parts of Northern Haryana.